adamelliotfields/kubernetes-practice/kubernetes-dashboard/README.md

 ### Deploy

 The Helm values enable the "skip login" button and use the `cluster-admin` role for RBAC.
+The dashboard is served over HTTP on port 9090 instead of HTTPS on port 443.

-This setup makes trying out the dashboard simple, but you should use more fine-grained access control in production.
+This setup makes trying out the dashboard simple, but is literally the most insecure configuration.

 ```bash
 helm install stable/kubernetes-dashboard \